-1 Project Name Administration Target Area Goals Supported Need of accessible, culturally competent services Needs Addressed Need for accessible, culturally competent services Funding CDBG: \$107,000 Description Administration to implement and manage the Consolidated Plan funds.
+1 Project Name Administration Target Area Goals Supported Need of accessible, culturally competent services Need for accessible, culturally competent services Needs Addressed Funding CDBG: \$106,716.20 Description Administration to implement and manage the Consolidated Plan funds.
 Activities include providing fair housing and landlord tenant outreach and education.
 Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities Administration funds are anticipated to be expended in support of general administration activities to administer the 2024 Annual Action Plan, including funding for fair housing activities in support of 30 low- and moderate-income individuals.
 Fair housing activities will not be able to be reported as clients served in IDIS due to CDBG Administration reporting requirements.
 Lakewood will report clients served for this goal in text only in annual Consolidated Annual Performance Evaluation Reports (CAPER).
 Location Description Planned Activities Administration funds are anticipated to be expended in support of general administration activities to administer the 2024 Annual Action Plan, including funding for fair housing activities in support of 30 low- and moderate-income individuals.
-2 Project Name CDBG Administration of HOME Housing Services Target Area Goals Supported Increase rental and homeownership opportunities Needs Addressed Affordable rental and homeowner opportunities Funding CDBG: \$10,000 Description Program administration and housing services in support of HOME Program.
+2 Project Name CDBG Administration of HOME Housing Services Target Area Goals Supported Increase rental and homeownership opportunities Needs Addressed Affordable rental and homeowner opportunit Funding CDBG: \$9,973 Description Program administration and housing services in support of HOME Program.

 Target Date 6/30/2025

 Estimate the number and type of families that will benefit from the proposed activities A total of 8 low- and moderate-income households will be assisted with HOME-funded activities, through the construction of eight new housing units constructed in the Tillicum neighborhood for low-income homebuyers.

 Location Description

 Planned Activities Program administration and housing services in support of HOME Program.

 3 Project Name Major Home Repair Program

 Target Area

 Goals Supported Stabilize existing residents

 Needs Addressed Housing instability, including homelessness

 Need for safe, accessible homes and facilities

-Funding CDBG: \$354,000
+Funding CDBG: \$353,326.80

 Other - SHB-1406: \$190,000

 Description Program provides home repair and/or sewer connection loans to eligible low-income homeowners.
 Funding for program provided through FY 2024 entitlement funding and revolving loan funds.

 Target Date 6/30/2025

-Estimate the number and type of families that will benefit from the proposed activities A total of 8-10 low- and moderate-income households will be assisted with owner-occupied, housing rehabilitation activities.
+and type of families will be assisted will be assisted with the same of the sa A total of 8-10 low- and moderate-income households will be assisted with owner-occupied, housing rehabilitation activities.

-Location Description City-wide
+City-wide

 Planned Activities The project will provide major home repair loans which include connection of side-sewer to sewer main, decommissioning of septic systems, roofing, removal of architectural barriers, plumbing, electrical, weatherization, major systems replacement/upgrade, and general home repairs for eligible low- and moderate-income homeowners.
 Program funding includes \$100,000 in anticipated program income.